Marion Hammer: Unified Sportsmen of Florida (USF)

-Hammer became head of the pro-gun Unified Sportsmen of Florida (USF), the NRA's affiliate in Florida, in the 1970s, following her move to Florida.
+Hammer founded the pro-gun organisation Unified Sportsmen of Florida (USF) in 1977, becoming the NRA's affiliate in Florida.
+The group lobbied for Florida passing a shall issue concealed weapon and firearm license law in 1987.
+In 2019, it was reported that Hammer had received low-interest loans from the USF.
+Media reports noted they may have been unlawful under Florida Statute 617.0833, which regulates the circumstances under which not-for-profit corporations may loan money to their directors or officers.

 NRA lobbyist

-In an article in Newsweek, Hammer, who was described as a "78-year-old lobbyist" who is "under five feet tall", carries a "handgun in her purse" and is the "most powerful [lobbyist] in her industry when it comes to pro-gun legislation".
+In an article in Newsweek, Hammer, who was described as a "78-year-old lobbyist who is "under five feet tall", carries a "handgun in her purse" and is the "most powerful [lobbyist] in her industry when it comes to pro-gun legislation".
 She has been active as a lobbyist in the state of Florida from the late 1970s and continues her position today.
 Hammer has been credited with being the force behind most gun laws in Florida for more than three decades, which included about 30 laws since 1998 alone.
 Republicans were in control of the Florida legislature during that time.

 She "lobbied for and eventually pushed through" a 1987 Florida law that allows Floridians who "have no criminal records or mental illness" to carry concealed weapons with concealed-carry (CCW) permits.